-He currently employs a Titleist Scotty Cameron Newport Putter with a balanced head and adjustable weighting making it easier to square the face during impact.
+He currently employs a Titleist Scotty Cameron Newport Putter, a model known for its face balanced putters, with a balanced head and adjustable weighting making it easier to square the face during impact.

 A slight offset hosel offers an unobstructed line of sight to the golf ball leading to straighter putts

 Tiger Woods Putter Grip

 When it comes to Tiger’s putter grip, Woods has predominantly used a Ping PP58 putter grip, except for when he used a Scotty Cameron grip on his Scotty Cameron Newport TeI3 putter for his first major victory